bsamseth/ast3310/README.md

 This repository contains work related to projects in the course AST3310 at UiO.
 The course is organized in projects, but these are sequential and therefore presented as one repository.
-To see the state of the code as of completion of separate projects, tags will exists for the relevant commits.
+To see the state of the code as of completion of separate projects, tags will exists for the relevant commits (linked below).

+## Goal
+The final goal is the have a working numerical model of a star, able to produce any relevant quantity as a function of its radius, given a set of initial conditions.
+[Project 1](releases/tag/v1) sets up the framework for computing the energy production at any point in the star, given a density, temperature and mass fractions for all the different types of particles present.
+In project 2, a model of the inner radiative core of a star is developed, and project 3 expands the model to include the outer convection zone.

 ## Report
 The [report](report/) folder contains a [PDF](report/report.pdf) with a report describing the project in more detail.
 If you wish, you can generate this PDF from source by using the supplied [Makefile](report/Makefile):

 ``` bash
 $ cd report && make